AIKozyreva/masters-course-2024-genome-bioinformatics/hw2/README.md

 Info: https://www.repeatmasker.org/webrepeatmaskerhelp.html
 ```
 1) RepeatMasker -lib /mnt/projects/users/aalayeva/genomics/repeats/RM_2323907.TueMar121008052024/consensi.fa -pa 4 -s -xsmall -e ncbi /mnt/projects/users/aalayeva/genomics/raw/NC_086226.1.fa

 2) RepeatMasker -species Birds -pa 4 -q -xsmall -e ncbi /mnt/projects/users/aalayeva/genomics/raw/NC_086226.1.fa
 ```
 Output files are: for variant 1) repeatmasker.table(1).txt, for var 2) repeatmasker.table.txt

+For the second command i have got the better result: despite on more places were maskered, programm identified more types of masked sequences -as i see that's more reliable than first variant, where programm masked more sequences about 10% (based on lib, got from Modeler round4), but all masked sequences were Unclassified or Simple repeats, while with command with default db we can see a lot of differen types of maskered sequences.

-For the second command i have got the better result: more places were maskered and programm identified more types of masked sequences.
-Probably, the reason of this were the termination of Repeat Modeler database building step.
-Or maybe the reason what in second variant Repeat Masker used default database, which includes information about many types of sequences of many Birds, while my custom database was based only on my one bird - Melospiza melodia - genome data.
+Probably, the reason of this were the termination of Repeat Modeler second step after round4.
+Or maybe the reason - is that in second variant Repeat Masker has used default database, which includes information about many types of sequences of many Birds, while my custom database was based only on my one bird - Melospiza melodia - genome data.

 ### Task 4.
 Interpretation of Outputs